Alkly47/Breakout---HP-Server-Supply---HA-ESPHome/firmware/README.md

 Versions that include Home Assistant API become directly discoverable by Home Assistant via the ESPHome Add-On.

 YAML Files used during compile are included for inspection, but are not utilized when flashing a BIN file.
-If modifications are desired, you need to self-compile.
+If modifications are desired, you need to compile the firmware yourself.